Robonauts-Everybot/FTC-Everybot-Docs/docs/manual/code.md

   }

   // Runs every cycle while the command is scheduled (~50 times per second)
-  // In teleop we square the drive command to help improve hanlding, play
+  // In teleop we square the drive command to help improve handling, play
   // around with it off, this is driver preference
   @Override
   public void execute() {